Skip to Content

 Sidewinder 20-30

 As we can see from this table, there’s significant variation among different rattlesnake species.
-Factors such as den selection during winter months or changing seasons can also impact snake behavior which further influences their size and length.
+Factors such as den selection during winter months, specifically seeking out protected hibernacula like caves or rock piles where do snakes go in the winter, or changing seasons can also impact snake behavior which further influences their size and length.

 It’s important to note that these measurements are averages; individual snakes may exceed or fall short of these ranges depending on various factors.